joao-colen/sensor-server/README.md

 ## Usage

-Run `mysql -u root -p` to log in MySql
+Go to a terminal and run `mysql -u root -p` to log in MySql

-Go to the folder of the project and use the commands of `database.sql` in the mysql bash to create the database
+Inside the folder of the project, there is a file `database.sql`, copy the commands of this file and paste in the mysql bash to create the database

-Go to the folder of the project and in the file of server.js change:
+Go to the folder of the project and in the file of `server.js` change the script:
 ```javascript
 var connection = mysql.createConnection({
     host     : 'localhost',